texas-2036/health_reporting_tool/markdown/maternity/policy/infant_mortality.md

 The Texas infant mortality rate of 5.5 deaths per 1,000 live births in 2018 was better than the U.S., which had a rate of 5.7 deaths per 1,000 live births that year.
-Texas 5th among the 12 peer states on infant mortality.
+Texas ranks 5th among the 12 peer states on infant mortality.